collindching/waste-sorter/README.md

 # Waste-Sorter

-This was my first attempt at building an image classifier.
-I used the fastai library in Python to sort different types of trash.
-The test accuracy higher than I expected it to be (92%), which goes to show that anybody can really do this.
-Oh, I also wrote a quick [blog post](https://towardsdatascience.com/how-to-build-an-image-classifier-for-waste-sorting-6d11d3c9c478) explaining the process.
+This was my first attempt at building an image classifier using the fastai library, trained to sort different types of trash.
+The test accuracy was really high, 92%.
+I also wrote a I wrote a [code walkthrough](https://towardsdatascience.com/how-to-build-an-image-classifier-for-waste-sorting-6d11d3c9c478) on Medium.

-All the code for this project is in Waste sorter.ipynb.
+All the code for this project is in `**Waste sorter.ipynb**`.

 ## How to view this project